srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_amari/source/index.rst

 PPS inputs for the accurate clocking of both the UE and Callbox are also shown.
 Both UE and Callbox require accurate clocks - in our testing we provide PPS inputs to both.

+Limitations
+***********

+The current 5G SA UE application has a few feature limitations that require certain configuration settings at both the gNB and the core network.
+The key feature limitations are as follows:

+  - Limited to 15 kHz Sub-Carrier Spacing (SCS), which means only FDD bands can be used.
+  - Limited to 10 MHz Bandwidth (BW)

 Configuration